hbctraining/reproducibility-tools/lessons/04_GitHub_desktop.md

 GitHub Desktop automatically **adds**, or **stages**, any changes we make to the repository and displays them on the left hand side of the application.
 You have the option of excluding any of these changes from the **commit** by deselecting the check box to the left of each file.

-To **commit** these changes one **must give a summary of the changes** in the `summary` box at the bottom of the left panel, followed by clicking on the `Commit to **main**` button.
+To **commit** these changes one **must give a summary of the changes** in the `summary` box at the bottom of the left panel, followed by clicking on the <code>Commit to <b>main</b></code> button.
 You can also add a longer description, but this is optional.

-After the commit, your screen will return to how it looked before, but it will tell you the name and how recently you made your last commit, and you'll have an option to `undo` the commit in the bottom left.
+After the commit, your screen will return to how it looked before, but it will tell you the name and how recently you made your last commit.
 The changes to your files will no longer be displayed, because they have been committed.
+You'll have an option to `undo` the commit in the bottom left if you'd like to go back.
 Here is how your GitHub Desktop application will look after your first commit (in this case, the summary was `My first commit!`:

 <p>
     <img src="../img/2.GHD_first_commit.png" width="800" align="center">